 The upstream component source blocking capacitor may degrade with age and leak DC current to the DAC

 Transfer of low energy DC may occur along the coaxial cable dielectric

 50/60Hz AC sources radiate EMF and induce current in upstream components and the coax cable - no matter the amount of shielding.

-Still to be considered, however, is the potential for leakage currents at the coaxial signal inputs.
-S/PDIF is bi-phase-mark encoded for a DC zero average signal value; however, transfer of electrical energy through the source blocking capacitor or along the dielectric may still occur.
-DC•BLOCK™ is a 1st order Butterworth filter integrated into a BNC adapter that stops this.
-Zero unwanted DC current flow into a DACs coax input means better sound.
-DC•BLOCK lets you extract the last bit of transparency.
-Install one on a single-coax 384k connection; install a pair on a dual-coax (DX) 768k connection.
+DC•BLOCK™ is an in-line device located right at the DACs coaxial signal input.
+It's a 2nd order Butterworth filter integrated in a BNC adapter that blocks DC and AC mains induced current.
+Zero unwanted current flow into a DAC means better sound and lets you extract the last bit of transparency from your system.
+Install one DC•BLOCK on a single-coax 384k connection; install a pair on a dual-coax (DX) 768k connection.
 The performance of the digital transmission is not affected.